Business rates information

 - Business Rates does not finance the collection or disposal of any waste generated in the course of a business.

-- traders and businesses are legally required under the Environmental Protection Act (duty of care regulations) to securely store their waste and employ a licensed waste contractor to remove and dispose of their waste to an appropriate disposal point.
+- traders and businesses are legally required under the Environmental Protection Act (duty of care regulations) to securely store their waste and employ a licenced waste contractor to remove and dispose of their waste to an appropriate disposal point.

 - failure to comply with these regulations can result in unlimited fines.